Zelma Watson George: Political and philanthropy accomplishments

-In the 1950s George was an advisor to President Dwight Eisenhower's Administration.
+In the 1950s George was an advisor to President Dwight D. Eisenhower's administration.
 She was involved with various national government committees, which usually concerned women, youth, and African Americans.
 She was a part of the Defense Advisory Committee on Women in the Armed Forces from 1954 until 1957.
 From 1959 to 1971, George served on the executive council for the American Society of African Culture.
 She was a long-time member of Alpha Kappa Alpha sorority.

 George was an alternate delegate to the United Nations General Assembly from 1960 until 1961.
 President Richard Nixon named her to be a part of the Corporation for Public Broadcasting in 1971.
 She received numerous awards for her accomplishments, including the Dag Hammarskjöld Award in 1961, the Dahlberg Peace Award in 1963, and the Mary Bethune Gold Medallion in 1973.
 George was inducted into the Ohio Women's Hall of Fame in 1983.

 Later life

 After her husband died, George continued to work in philanthropy and continued to give to and improve the community.
 From 1966 until 1974 she was the director of the Cleveland Job Corps.
 Following her retirement, she then went on to teach classes at Cuyahoga Community College in the Elders program.
-Zelma Watson George died in Shaker Heights, Ohio, on July 3, 1994, leaving behind a rich legacy of achievements, and a sincere concern for the improvement of the world in which we live.
+Zelma Watson George died in Shaker Heights, Ohio, on July 3, 1994.
 Today, there is a community center in Cleveland, Ohio, named in her honor.